acoli-repo/corpus-tools/README.md

 For the largest part, TEITOK is a PHP/Javascript system that will run by merely creating a folder containing both the **common** folder and project folder(s), where the latter are under the Apache root.

-To create project folder(s), copy the myproject empty project, and open it in the browser, which will do a configuration check.
+To create project folder(s), copy the **myproject** empty project, and open it in the browser, which will do a configuration check.
 If there are no crucial errors, rename index-off.php to index.php in that folder (renamed to the name of your project).

 ### Dependencies
 - [Smarty Template engine](http://www.smarty.net/)
 - [Corpus WorkBench](http://cwb.sourceforge.net/) (when using CQP)

+The **src** folder contains several programs that make TEITOK work more smoothly, but are optional.
+These have to be installed locally on the server, with instruction provided in the src folder.
+Most of those depend on the c++ boost library.